-Ukraine is a country of extremes, where heavy industrial areas are interspersed with surprisingly beautiful architecture and surrounded by astoundingly beautiful and varied natural scenery.
-Though new arrivals may perceive locals to be quite curt and unreceptive, they will find that the people are warm and respectful once the ice is broken.
+Ukraine is a country of contrasts, where heavy industrial areas are interspersed with surprisingly beautiful architecture and surrounded by stunning and varied natural scenery.

 Decades of Stalinist rule and post-independence economic and social problems continue to leave their mark on the country.
 However, recent reforms and a closer working relationship with the EU mean that the outlook for Ukraine’s future is promising.

 Economic growth has shown impressive improvements over the past decade.
 The country is home to established manufacturing and commodities sectors, as well as an evolving agriculture industry, all of which look to improve as trade with the European Union opens up.
 In addition, Ukraine boasts a growing information technology sector.

 Before the political unrest, European tourism used to be an important contributor to the economy, thanks to Ukraine's abundance of hiking, skiing, fishing and hunting opportunities, not to mention plenty of ancient castles, Soviet-era monuments, vineyards and beaches.
 Today, these remain compelling reasons for many expats’ moves to Ukraine.

-Ukraine's capital city of Kiev is fast becoming one of Europe's most exciting cultural hubs owed, in no small part, to the energy of the city's inhabitants who have worked hard to resist Russian influence and forge closer ties to the European Union.
-Now, Kiev abounds with sophisticated cuisine, vibrant nightlife and contemporary art that all acknowledge the country’s fascinating history.
+Ukraine's capital city of Kyiv is fast becoming one of Europe's most exciting cultural hubs owed, in no small part, to the energy of the city's inhabitants who have worked hard to resist Russian influence and forge closer ties to the European Union.
+Now, Kyiv abounds with sophisticated cuisine, vibrant nightlife and contemporary art that all acknowledge the country’s fascinating history.